- Ministry of the Solicitor General

 - Job Type

 The Ontario Public Service (OPS) is one of the largest employers in the province, with a wide range of exciting career opportunities.
 We believe in the core values of trust, fairness, diversity, excellence, creativity, collaboration, efficiency and responsiveness.
-We are committed to being an employer of first choice, creating a positive and inclusive work environment.
 We invite you to join our teams!

 • A defined benefit pension plan

 • Maternity and parental leave top-up benefits, which include adoptive parents

 • Career growth and development opportunities across multiple business areas

 • On-the-job training to support your success in the role

 The OPS has been recognized as a top employer.
 We are proud to have been acknowledged as one of:

 • Greater Toronto's Top Employers

 What can I expect to do in this role?